telerik/blazor-docs/components/datepicker/overview.md

 ---
-title: Overview
+title: Blazor DatePicker Overview | Telerik UI for Blazor
 page_title: Date Picker Overview
-description: Learn more about the Date Picker component for Blazor by checking the examples and its key features.
+description: Blazor datepicker enables easy date selection in web applications with an interactive date input interface.
 slug: components/datepicker/overview
 tags: telerik,blazor,date,picker,datepicker,overview
 published: True
 position: 0
 ---

-# Blazor Date Picker Overview
+# Blazor DatePicker Overview

 The <a href="https://www.telerik.com/blazor-ui/datepicker" target="_blank">Blazor Date Picker component</a> allows the user to choose a date from a visual Gregorian [calendar]({%slug components/calendar/overview%}) or type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
 You can control the date format of the input, how the user navigates through the calendar, and which dates the user cannot select.